andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   }
 </style>

-### Postgres Instances Operational Challenges
+### Inspiration for this talk: Operating lots of Postgres instances
-- A dozen PostgreSQL instances set up at different times without infra-as-code
+- A dozen PostgreSQL instances serving different user segments
-- Postgres instances were a mix of multiple customer and single customer uses
+- A mix of multi-customer and single-customer databases
-- Configuration inconsistencies: Postgres users, grants, schema objects, tables, and indexes.
+- Configuration inconsistencies: users, grants, schema objects, tables, indexes
-- Most instances weren't perfectly provisioned.
-Over-provisioned resulted in excessive spending under-provisioned had performance problems
+- Over-provisioned instances had excessive spending, under-provisioned instances had performance problems

+<div class='corner-label'>What if there was a better way? 🤔</div>

 ---
 <style scoped>